sciZer0/7/v/README.md

 The team behind the Worldcoin project — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO — is building the **biggest-ever, global, user base** — also, a global distribution system for everything.

-This alk involves creating Public Addresses of people worldwide.
+This all involves creating Public Addresses of people worldwide.

 The process of creating is going in a secure, privacy-preserving way, and is based on pic-taking people's irises with the unique device called Orb.